-The experience, in conjunction with The 5 Whys, coerced a realization.
+The scenario, in conjunction with The 5 Whys, coerced a realization.
+I’m remarkably blessed!
 As an adult, this experience witnessed my sole escapade with a fake friend.
-My lifelong friends, each a woman of mutiple accomplishments, exude stellar character and integrity.
+My lifelong friends, each a woman of multiple accomplishments, exude stellar character and integrity.
 I refer not to paper achievements, but to the love and respect they engender and give daily.
 Surrounded for so long with the best of women, my norm lost sight of “the other.”
 I’ve always respected these women.
 Now, that respect kisses the highest cloud.
 I feel my gratitude, rather than taking these women for granted.
 They may be hundreds of miles away geographically, but each lives in a carved area of my heart.
 I created a new BuJo spread, ensuring I reach out to each on a more consistent basis.

-In this instance, Lady Karma delights.
+Believe: Lady Karma delights.
 A surprise call invariably floats to me on grrr days, refueling my spirit.
 Hey y’all, nuffin beats an old-school phone call!

-These days, when thoughts of this aborted relationship invade my being, I understand such is the hallmark of unconditional love.
+These days, when thoughts of this aborted relationship invade my being, I understand such as the hallmark of unconditional love.
 I loved this woman as a friend before the enlightening event.
 I love her today, because my side of the friendship equation proved real.
 The difference is this: trust and respect disintegrated in the ashes of illusion’s implosion.
 Without those two requisites, love rests in the null and void zone.
 I continue to wish her well, but over there —miles away from my personal air space.
-Read: I’ve learned to let my brain handle this ‘hood, cuz my heart positioned me for a mugging.
+Read: I’ve learned to let my brain handle this ‘hood, cuz my heart perfectly positioned me for a mugging.

 I kid you not when I say music forms a joyful obsession.

-I enjoy the comraderie of countless associates.
+I enjoy the camaraderie of countless associates.
 Yet I’ve always been profoundly stingy in applying the word “friend.”
 Those who are friends enjoy a musical umbrella, a tune playing in my head as they approach or linger in my mind’s eye.
 I never plan the tune assigned.
 It simply pops one day, then remains.
 Until this post, no one —not even hubs— knew this life-long Pam fact.

 The fake —the only “friend” from whom I’ve walked away throughout my adult life— incurs no exception.
-But her assigned tune changed, from an old-school endearing Motown tune to one sung by The Undisputed Truth.
+But her assigned song changed, from an old-school endearing Motown tune to one sung by The Undisputed Truth.
 The latter jumped into my head as I sat at a red light.
 Fitting.